fbristow/rippledoc/doc/faq.md

   * is easy to install on GNU/Linux

-**"Bah, my project is hosted on gitlab (or similar); why not just let users read the docs there, since gitlab automatically renders .md files as html?"**
+**"Bah, my project is hosted on GitLab (or similar); why not just let users read the docs there, since gitlab automatically renders .md files as html?"**

 Mainly because:

-  * Pandoc supports a number of very useful extensions which gitlab's markdown processor may not (see previous FAQ item).
+  * Pandoc (and thus Rippledoc) supports a number of very useful extensions which GitLab's markdown processor may not (see previous FAQ item).
   * Rippledoc provides excellent navigation links, and lets you order your docs as well.
   * With Rippledoc you can customize styling.